Erythromelalgia (EM)

 Symptoms

-Symptoms of erythromelalgia (EM) include burning pain sensations in the feet and/or hands (extremities), accompanied by redness and increased temperature of the skin in the affected areas.1-3 These areas may also feel itchy, swollen, sore and sensitive to touch.1 Symptoms can vary from mild to severe and may come and go (intermittent).
+Symptoms of EM include burning pain sensations in the feet and/or hands (extremities), accompanied by redness and increased temperature of the skin in the affected areas.1-3 These areas may also feel itchy, swollen, sore and sensitive to touch.1 Symptoms can vary from mild to severe and may come and go (intermittent).
 The flare of symptoms may be triggered by heat, alcohol and spicy food.3,4

 The pain may become on-going (chronic) and affect daily activities.1 There may also be other complications such as skin ulcers, infection and tissue death (necrosis).